omarrioo/Sokkar-Mazboot/README.md

-# Aya Gamal - Sokkar Mazboot
+# Sokkar Mazboot by Aya Gamal